konstructio/kubefirst-docs/docs/kubefirst/aws/github/install.md

 ### Step 1 - Create your kbot user and a personal access token

-The kubefirst cli will automatically create one admin user for you named `kbot`.
+The kubefirst CLI will automatically create one admin user for you named `kbot`.
 After the installation, you will temporarily use that `kbot` account to onboard yourself and the rest your team to the platform.
 From that point forward, the `kbot` user should only be used for automated activities, and you should use your own personal account for everything else.

 The `kbot` user needs to be associated with a GitHub user account that can be used as your organization's bot account.
 Log out of GitHub and create a new GitHub account to represent this new `kbot` account.
 Because this account will be used for automation, it's good to choose a username that generically represents your company or your project name - something like `yourcompany-kbot`.
 You can also have fun with it and give your bot a fun name - the point is that this is not an account for your long term personal use, it's for the kubefirst platform system to use.